 Case study: Coca Cola

 Coca-Cola sees diversity “as more than just policies and practices.
 It is an integral part of who we are as a company, how we operate, and how we see our future.”
-Diversity education programs include:
+The company has three long term ambitions:

 The different types of workplace diversity training